 The events sector of the industry has been hit by cancellations and postponements; among them the Geneva Motor Show, which was cancelled, and Milan’s Salone del Mobile, which has been postponed to June.

-Anne-Laure Pingeoun is the founder of Alter-Projects, a branding consultancy that creates “social experiences”.
+Anne-Laure Pingreoun is the founder of Alter-Projects, a consultancy that creates “social experiences”.
 She is also the curator of the French pavilion at the London Design Biennale, the third edition of which takes place in September.

 One positive note?
-Pingeoun is “using the opportunity to reconnect and collaborate with my London network”.
+Pingreoun is “using the opportunity to reconnect and collaborate with my London network”.

 What should freelancers do?